Riley-Py/UWaterloo-Work/PSYCH 207/U2 - The Brain_An Overview of Structure and Function/Structure of the Brain.md

 		- **Cerebellum**: Contains neurons that coordinate muscular activity.
 Most primitive brain structure, governs balance and general motor coordination
 			- Brain lesions can create jerky movements, tremors, and impairment of balance/gait.
 Also shown to affect the shifting of attention between visual/audio stimuli, and rhythm
 - **Midbrain**:
 	- Structures in the midbrain like the *tectum* and *tegmentum* are involved with relaying information between other brain regions, like the *cerebellum* and *forebrain*.
-As well, the *recticular formation* keeps us awake and alert and is involved in the
+As well, the *recticular formation* keeps us awake and alert and is involved in attention-grabbing or threatening stimuli
+## **Forebrain**
+- *Thalamus*: Switching station for sensory information and involves memory
+- *Hypothalamus*: Hunger, thirst, temperature, sexual arousal, emotions
+- *Hippo*